WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Bugs

 - [ ] Channel settings will not close at all, via cancel or X or esc.
 Should follow examples of other uses of createDialog.
+- [x] Clicking users own name at bottom of sidebar no longer opens a dialog to edit profile
+- Escape should close dialogs assuming this is supported by the lib

 # Console Bugs